 Systems biology is a scientific strategy applied to study the complete system.
 One definition of systems biology is the study of interactions between components in a biological system that contribute, maintain and regulate the biological function or phenotype.
 The components and interactions are studied in a holistic approach rather than a reductionist approach.

 Systems biology is a scientific approach that has been built on the traditional reductionist approach.
-The reductionist approach has broken the complex networks down in to simple components and interactions; for example, the complete metabolic network composed of thousands of metabolites has been broken down over more than 100 years of biochemistry in to metabolic pathways including the glycolysis pathway and the Kreb’s cycle.
-These simpler and reduced metabolic networks normally contain 20 or fewer components and interactions.
+The reductionist approach simplifies the complex networks down in to individual components and interactions; for example, the complete metabolic network composed of thousands of metabolites has been broken down over more than 100 years of biochemistry in to metabolic pathways including the glycolysis pathway and the Kreb’s cycle.
+These simpler and reduced metabolic pathways normally contain 20 or fewer components and interactions.
 The reductionist approach has built the foundations one brick (or metabolic pathway) at a time on which systems biology can now operate.
 From this reductionist approach we have gained valuable information on how the metabolites, proteins, RNA and genes interact and the interaction networks.

 Systems biology is a multi-disciplinary science that requires biologists and chemists to perform biological studies, informaticians to provide complex data analysis and synthesis and systems modellers to construct and operate in-silico models of the biological system.
 Systems biology can be broken down in to three central disciplines – biological experiments, data synthesis and systems modeling.

 In the omics era biological experiments have provided, for the first time, very large holistic datasets representing the components and their interactions observed across one or multiple functional levels at the global level.
 We can measure thousands of biochemical in one sample.
 The emergence of the omics disciplines has provided fresh impetus to the systems biology approach.

 Data analysis and synthesis deconstructs the data to quantitatively define the important components and more importantly the interactions that drive the biological function or phenotype.